Muhammad-Mohsin0/project-backend/Readme.md

 - In user.controller.js write code for user details, validation and other more written in comments...
 - Send data in database and cloudinary using postman to POST method.
 - Create New Collection and Enviroment Variables(server) add in newcollection "{{server}}/users/register" to maintain the Api
+- Create login controller and perform the algo. written in comments, also create token functionality